 - Outcome Delegation – Are the people closest to the problem empowered to resolve it?
 While it is tempting to be the boss who has the answer to every question, as your organization grows, sheer complexity will keep you from having all the information to make a good decision.
 If you have the right team members aligned in the right roles, then trust them to make a good decision to get the best outcome.
+This is why you need the Order Level.
 Look at the four D’s; Do, Decide, Delegate, Design.
 You can learn more about this in Mike Michalowicz’ book, Clockwork.
 You want to get away from the “doing” and “deciding” and delegate the work to those closest to the action.
 This frees you up to “design” the processes and focus on driving improvement in your business.

 - Lynchpin Redundancy – Is your business designed to operate unabated when key employees are not available?
 When Dave and I left for our first four-week vacation, we prepared for 18 months prior to leaving.
 We looked at everything we did daily and worked with our team to determine how to structure the organization and the tasks to ensure nothing fell through the cracks.
 Now, in the time when many are dealing with sickness or having to spend a portion of their day with childcare or education, do you have a backup plan in place to cover those roles?